AutomationIntegrated/node-style-guide/Readme.md

 }
 ```

-Also, notice the use of whitespace before and after the condition statement.
+Also, notice the lack of whitespace after the condition statement.

 ## Method chaining

-One method per line should be used if you want to chain methods.
+One method per line should be used if you chain more than 2 methods.

 You should also indent these methods so it's easier to tell they are part of the same chain.